TheElderFuthark/TheElderFuthark/README.md

 using control board altering software such as Arduino, and programming languages like C++, to give the hardware new instructions.

-In particular I express interests in Design and Prototyping circuits of Robotics, and to be able to program the hardware myself.
+In particular I express interests in Design and Prototyping circuits in Robotics, and to be able to program the hardware myself.